Ortigia is a treasured, cherished destination in which light, air and the remarkable colour of sea are interwoven.

 Ipogio Duomo – Jewish Ritual Baths

-Ortigia a city full of beautiful squares, magical places, narrow medieval alleys, historical sites full of myths and legends which make you feel for a while you are in a place out of time.
+Ortigia is full of beautiful piazzas, magical places, narrow medieval alleys, historical sites full of myths and legends which make you feel for a while you are in a place out of time.
 The perfect getaway for people who are in love with history and traditions.